Exhibition “Personal Structures” during the 57th Venice Biennale

-Beatriz Gerenstein is participating in Personal Structures, an exhibition organized by the Global Art Affairs Foundation and held by European Cultural Centre during the 57th Venice Biennale.
+Beatriz Gerenstein participated in Personal Structures, an exhibition organized by the Global Art Affairs Foundation and held by European Cultural Centre during the 57th Venice Biennale.
 Her installation was called “The Objects of Desire”.
-The exhibition is on view at the Palazzo Mora, from May 13 to November 27, 2017.
+The exhibition was on view at the Palazzo Mora, from May 13 to November 27, 2017.

 Beatriz Gerenstein works confront the viewer with the concept that since the rise of the consumer culture, handbags became central to define one’s identity.
 Today a purse reveals the economic position and place in society.
 Women from different social status, geographic regions or cultures hope to wear the best bag, regardless if it is authentic or fake.
 It is like an atavistic feeling, a desire to dress well and look one’s best, the quintessence of femininity.
 The handbags are pushed to women not just as a utility or even an embellishment object, but also a “star” accessory, a complete status symbol, an actual “object of desire.”